 - The applicant’s ability to contribute to a diverse and collegial community of interdisciplinary scholars.

-There will not normally be more than 2–3 fellows in each category (Senior, Research, And Visiting) and reappointments shall not normally exceed 2–3 terms.
-Appointments will be made by the Dean of CGUC upon the recommendation of the TMTC Director and/or the Director of Theological Studies at CGUC.
+There will not normally be more than 2–3 fellows in each category and reappointments shall not normally exceed 2–3 terms.
+Appointments will be made by the Grebel Dean upon the recommendation of the TMTC Director and approval of the Theological Studies Administrative Group and College Council.